 Jurisdiction Capability Limitations and Expansion Opportunities Angleton Identified an inadequate budget as a factor that decreases their capability to implement mitigation actions and reduce future damages.
-Angleton will apply for state and federal funding to help fund mitigation actions that reduce the impact of natural hazards.
+Angleton will apply for state and federal funding to help fund mitigation actions that reduce the impact of netural begande.
+They also plan to to help fund mitigation actions that reduce the impact of natural hazards.
 They also plan to expand their mutual aid agreements to address flood emergency response needs.